 - Technical – Protect communications containing PHI when transmitted electronically over open networks and when data is at rest.

-Seemingly innocuous decisions like using Facetime or Skype for telehealth appointments or emailing lab results might seem fine, but in reality, these actions simply don’t adhere to the required administrative, physical, and technical safeguards to prevent data breaches and ensure HIPAA compliant telehealth.
+Seemingly innocuous decisions like using Facetime or Skype for telehealth appointments or emailing lab results might seem fine, but in reality, these actions simply don’t adhere to the required administrative, physical, and technical safeguards to prevent data breaches and ensure HIPAA compliant telemedicine.
 HIPAA violations usually mean heavy fines, potential criminal charges and major administrative headaches imposed by the Department of Health and Human Services’ (HHS) Office for Civil Rights (OCR).